-SMART-Seq mRNA HT can be used with either purified total RNA or intact whole cells.
+The SMART-Seq HT Kit can be used with either purified total RNA or intact whole cells.
 If you are sorting single cells using FACS, begin with Section V.A then proceed to Section V.C.
 If you are starting from purified total RNA, begin with Section V.B and then proceed to Section V.C.